Solar electric lawnmower is a consideration for the environmentally conscious home owner.

 In short, if you want to run a solar electric lawnmower you're going to need a big inverter.
 So says Bernard Preston.

-The solar powered generator, capturing the energy of the sun, provides the electricity that will drive your solar lawnmower; and a lot of other home appliances from the oven to your dishwasher, and of course the LED lights and computers.
+The solar powered generator, capturing the energy of the sun, provides the electricity that will drive your solar electric lawnmower; and a lot of other home appliances from the oven to your dishwasher, and of course the LED lights and computers.